 Pediatric endocrinologists, psychologists, psychiatrists and ethicists are increasingly speaking out in opposition to the practice of diagnosing and treating children as transgender.
-Below is a collection of statements and articles from professionals questioning the transitioning of children.
+Below is a collection of publications from professionals questioning the transitioning of children.

 Youth Trans Critical Professionals